neoforged/Documentation/docs/resources/server/recipes/index.md

 ### Extending the Crafting Grid Size

 The `ShapedRecipePattern` class, responsible for holding the in-memory representation of shaped crafting recipes, has a hardcoded limit of 3x3 slots, hindering mods that want to add larger crafting tables while reusing the vanilla shaped crafting recipe type.
 To solve this problem, NeoForge patches in a static method called `ShapedRecipePattern#setCraftingSize(int width, int height)` that allows increasing the limit.
+It should be called during `FMLCommonSetupEvent`.
 The biggest value wins here, so for example if one mod added a 4x6 crafting table and another added a 6x5 crafting table, the resulting values would be 6x6.

 :::danger
 `ShapedRecipePattern#setCraftingSize` is not thread-safe.
 It must be wrapped in an `event#enqueueWork` call.